joshimitsu81/ShakePoke/README.md

   8. Run commands on the container as per the section "Running" above.
 Example:
   `docker container exec -it pokeshake java Shakespokev2 charizard`
   - To run Shakespokehttp:
-  1. `docker container exec -it pokeshake java Shakespokehttp`
+  1. `docker container exec -it pokeshake java Shakespokehttp 5050`
   2. Open another command line
   3. On the new command line:
-  `docker container exec -it pokeshake curl http://localhost:5000/pokemon/charizard`
+  `docker container exec -it pokeshake curl http://localhost:5050/pokemon/charizard?lang=en`
   - Alternative with port mapping:
- 1. `docker run -t -d -p 5000:5050 --name pokeshakehttp shakespoke`
+  `docker run -t -d -p 5050:6060 --name pokeshakehttp shakespoke`
- 2. Now use the command line or web browser to access http://localhost:5050/pokemon/charizard
+  - Now use the command line or web browser to access http://localhost:6060/pokemon/charizard?lang=en

 ## Fair Use
 The PokeAPI resource declares a fair use policy: Free access is intended for personal and development use.